 Olympic Athlete, Track and Field Star

-Education: East Technical High School and Ohio State University
+Education East Tech High & Ohio State University

 The acclaimed historian William Cronon once wrote that “the work we do is the predictable result of our own experiences and passions, but it is no less surely the unpredictable result of being at the right place at the right time.”
 This observation holds true for me.
 I grew up with the Jesse Owens Memorial Run.
 My parents still display a photograph of me crossing the finish line at the first two-mile “fun run,” a few months shy of my sixth birthday, and I have a lasting childhood memory of my first encounter with the Jesse Owens monument in Oakville, Alabama.

--Barclay Key, Contributing Author, Destination Dixie: Tourism and Southern History
+-Barclay Key, Lawrence County Native, Contributing Author Destination Dixie: Tourism and Southern History

 Jesse Owens’ Quotes

 We all have dreams.
 But in order to make dreams come into reality, it takes an awful lot of determination, dedication, self-discipline, and effort.

 A lifetime of training for just ten seconds.

 Friendships born on the field of athletic strife are the real gold of competition.
 Awards become corroded, friends gather no dust.